ADHD Cleaning & Laundry

 2. Break cleaning tasks into small chunks to build momentum and avoid overwhelm.Ā

-Another effective way to push past getting started is to build momentum.
-Start by only focusing on completing one small task.
+Breaking down the tasks that need to get done makes the job seem less daunting.
 For example, just pick up all the trash in one room.
-Once that is done, put all the dirty laundry into the hamper.
-Don’t do anything other than this one thing.Ā When you are completely done with removing laundry, move on to taking all the dishes to the kitchen.Ā Once these three things are done, what’s left to do should be less daunting.Ā Ā
+Once that is done, just put all the dirty laundry into the hamper.
+Don’t do anything other than this one thing.Ā When you are completely done with removing laundry, you can move on to taking all the dishes to the kitchen.Ā Once these three things are done, what’s left to do should be much less intimating.Ā Ā

 Keep moving forward with one task at a time.
 By doing this, you will make progress without getting overwhelmed.
 You will also clearly be able to see your progress, which will motivate you to keep going.

 To-do lists are excellent cleaning and organizing hacks if you have ADHD.
 A list allows you to check each task off as you go, which gives your brain a little dopamine hit.
-Being able to cross items off my list as I make progress helps me clearly see my progress.
+Being able to cross items off my list as I make progress feels good and helps me clearly see my progress.
 For example, your cleaning list might look like this for a kitchen:

 - Pick up trash.